 Q: How do I know if payment to an employee is a tip or service charge for payroll tax purposes?

 A: All cash tips received by an employee, whether from customers or other employees under a tip-sharing agreement, are wages for FICA tax purposes and must be reported to the employer, as long as they exceed $20 in a month’s span.
-As of January 2014, payment is considered a service charge (i.e. automatic gratuity), and therefore treated as wages for payroll tax purposes, unless the following tip-defining factors exist: 1.
+Payment is considered a service charge (i.e. automatic gratuity), and therefore treated as wages for payroll tax purposes, unless the following tip-defining factors exist: 1.
 The payment must be made free from compulsion; 2.
 The customer must have the unrestricted right to determine the amount; 3.
 The payment should not be the subject of negotiation or dictated by employer policy; and 4.
 The customer has the right to determine who receives the payment.

 Q: What is the difference between exempt and non-exempt employees?

 A: The difference between exempt and non-exempt employees is that exempt employees are not eligible for overtime (hours worked over 40 hours in one week) while non-exempt employees are eligible for overtime. .
 Exempt employees must be paid $684 a week or $35,568 annually.
 Five categories of exempt employees are